biolink/biolink-model/guidelines/curating-the-model.md

 There are [other BiolinkML slots](https://biolink.github.io/biolinkml/docs/ClassDefinition#Attributes) that can be used to define your class and represent the semantics of your class.

+For more information on what each slot means and how to use them in Biolink Model, refer to [Using the Modeling Language](using-the-modeling-language.md).

 ### Adding an Association class